Mean squared error: In regression

 In regression analysis, plotting is a more natural way to view the overall trend of the whole data.
 The mean of the distance from each point to the predicted regression model can be calculated, and shown as the mean squared error.
 The squaring is critical to reduce the complexity with negative signs.
 To minimize MSE, the model could be more accurate, which would mean the model is closer to actual data.
 One example of a linear regression using this method is the least squares method—which evaluates appropriateness of linear regression model to model bivariate dataset, but whose limitation is related to known distribution of the data.

 The term mean squared error is sometimes used to refer to the unbiased estimate of error variance: the residual sum of squares divided by the number of degrees of freedom.
 This definition for a known, computed quantity differs from the above definition for the computed MSE of a predictor, in that a different denominator is used.
 The denominator is the sample size reduced by the number of model parameters estimated from the same data, (n−p) for p regressors or (n−p−1) if an intercept is used (see errors and residuals in statistics for more details).
 Although the MSE (as defined in this article) is not an unbiased estimator of the error variance, it is consistent, given the consistency of the predictor.

 In regression analysis, "mean squared error", often referred to as mean squared prediction error or "out-of-sample mean squared error", can also refer to the mean value of the squared deviations of the predictions from the true values, over an out-of-sample test space, generated by a model estimated over a particular sample space.
 This also is a known, computed quantity, and it varies by sample and by out-of-sample test space.

+In the context of gradient descent algorithms, it is common to introduce a factor of $1/2$ to the MSE for ease of computation after taking the derivative.
+So a value which is technically half the mean of squared errors may be called the MSE.